emmanueloctavi0/lenv/README.md

-CLI to manage environments variables, the idea is because everyday I have to work with .env files with different projects and environments like dev, staging and local.
+CLI to manage environment variables.
+This tool was created to simplify working with multiple .env files across different projects and environments (development, staging, and local).

 ## Installation